 No

-It takes approximately 30 minutes to complete the trail at Lakeview Park.
-The actual time may vary depending on your pace and how often you stop to enjoy the scenery.
+It takes approximately 16 minutes to complete the Lakeview Park loop trail.
+Actual time may vary depending on your pace and how often you stop to enjoy the scenery or birdwatch.

-The Lakeview Park trail is 1.5 km in length.
-This makes it a relatively short hike suitable for a quick outdoor excursion.
+The Lakeview Park trail is 0.9 miles or approximately 1.4 km in length.
+This makes it a short, easily accessible loop suitable for a quick outdoor excursion.

-Yes, Lakeview Park is suitable for beginners as it is rated as an easy trail.
-With only 50 m of elevation gain over 1.5 km, it provides a gentle introduction to hiking.
+Yes, Lakeview Park is rated as an easy trail and is suitable for beginners.
+With minimal elevation gain (less than 2 metres) over the 1.4 km loop, it provides a gentle introduction to outdoor walking.

 Didn't find your answer?